Skip the LoRA juggling — unlimited image and video generation on the ad-supported free tier, no signup, no credit card Create Free Now →

 Training Steps and Epochs

-An epoch is one complete pass through your training dataset.
-The total number of training steps is: epochs × (dataset_size / batch_size).
-For a 30-image dataset with batch size 1 and 50 epochs, that is 1,500 steps.
+An epoch is one complete pass through the dataset.
+Total steps = epochs x (dataset_size / batch_size).
+For 30 images at batch 1 and 50 epochs, that is 1,500 steps.

 Overtraining is the most common mistake.
-An overtrained LoRA produces images that look exactly like the training data regardless of the prompt — the model has memorized rather than learned.
-Save checkpoints every 200–500 steps and test each one.
-The best checkpoint is usually well before the final one.
+Save checkpoints every 200-500 steps and test each one.
+The best is usually well before the final.

 Rank and Alpha